abdelghanimeliani/gdg-events-app/README.md

 >* **The organizers** will be shouted out , It will also feature a <u>feedback</u> section.

 ## Why Events app?
-* _**Why** creating a GDG events application ?_ _**What** problems we can solve with it?_ You may ask those question, well the answer is me and my team worked to make events announcement easy for all kind of users, publishers they are or attended.
-And what the amazing thing we did is that we added a gallery feature which is that th user can see the past events amazing moments and get motivated to attend to one of those events.
+* _**Why** creating a GDG events application ?_ _**What** problems we can solve with it?_ You can ask this question, well the answer is as follows, we have worked to make event announcement easy for all types of users and publishers.
+And the amazing thing that we did is we added the gallery feature that the user can see past events, amazing moments and motivation to attend one of those events.

 ## Technologies used
 * This application created using ![Flutter](https://img.shields.io/badge/Flutter-v2.8.1-blue)